TH3ndr1/flashcards/docs/project-documentation.md

 ## 10. References and Resources
 *(Keep existing points)*

-### 4.4 Authentication Flow *(Updated based on diagram)*
+### 4.4 Authentication Flow

 The application utilizes Supabase Auth integrated with Next.js using the `@supabase/ssr` package.
-This ensures seamless authentication handling across Server Components, Client Components, API/Route Handlers, and Server Actions.
+This ensures seamless authentication handling across all contexts, including Server Components, Client Components, API/Route Handlers, Server Actions, and importantly, dynamic routes like `/study/[deckId]`.

 Key aspects include:

-- **Middleware (`middleware.ts`):** Handles session cookie management and refresh for incoming requests using the Supabase *server* client, making the user session available server-side contexts via cookies/headers.
+- **Middleware (`middleware.ts`):** Handles session cookie management and refresh for incoming requests using the Supabase server client from `@supabase/ssr`.
+The middleware intercepts requests, refreshes expired sessions, and ensures that authentication state is consistently available across the application.

-- **Client Client (`hooks/use-supabase.tsx`):** Provides a memoized Supabase *browser* client instance (`createBrowserClient`) initialized after mount in client components.
-Ensures consistency with the server-managed session via cookie reading.
+- **Server Clients (`lib/supabase/server.ts`):** Provides utility functions to create Supabase server clients with proper async cookie handling:
+  - `createServerClient()`: For Server Components, with full async cookie handling for both regular and dynamic routes
+  - `createActionClient()`: For Server Actions, with the same robust cookie handling
+  - `createDynamicRouteClient()`: For backward compatibility, now using the standard pattern
+  - `createAnonymousClient()`: For unauthenticated requests

+  Each client implementation properly awaits the `cookies()` function to avoid warnings in dynamic routes and ensures secure authentication handling.

+- **Client Client (`useSupabase` hook):** A hook that provides the browser client instance using `createBrowserClient` from `@supabase/ssr`.
+The browser client automatically reads and manages cookies set by the server.

-- **Auth Provider (`hooks/use-auth.tsx`):** A context provider (`AuthProvider`) and hook (`useAuth`) that leverages `useSupabase` for the browser client.
-Manages authentication state (`user`, `session`, `loading`) primarily through `onAuthStateChange`.
-Provides functions (`signIn`, `signUp`, `signOut`, `resetPassword`) that call Supabase browser client methods.
+- **Auth Provider (`AuthProvider`):** A context provider that leverages the browser client to manage auth state and provide auth-related functions to the application.

-- **Server Client (`lib/supabase/server.ts`):** Provides a utility to create Supabase *server* clients within server contexts (Route Handlers, Server Components, Server Actions) that interact correctly with cookies managed by the middleware.
-Used for auth checks in API routes and potentially data fetching/mutations in Server Actions/Components.
-- **Email Confirmation (`app/auth/callback/route.ts`):** A server-side Route Handler processes the email confirmation link.
-Uses the server client to securely exchange the confirmation code for a session and redirects the user.
-- **Login/Signup Pages:** Client components (`app/login/page.tsx`, `app/signup/page.tsx`) use the `useAuth` hook (and thus the browser client) for sign-in/sign-up operations.
+This implementation allows seamless authentication across all parts of the application, including dynamic routes which have special cookie handling requirements in Next.js.
+By properly handling async cookie access and using the standard `@supabase/ssr` package, the application maintains a secure and consistent authentication state without custom workarounds.

 ## 11. Changelog
 *(Keep existing changelog)*